 We first vary the relative risk aversion parameter σ from 1.2 to 2.0 (spanning the baseline value of 1.6).
 Not surprisingly, this has an important impact on resulting wealth inequality, as well as on the fraction investing in the sophisticated technology and the fraction with low knowledge.
 Specifically, when risk aversion is low ($\sigma = 1.2$), wealth of the dropouts falls and inequality is amplified relative to the baseline.
 When the intertemporal elasticity of substitution is large, individuals are more sensitive to rates of return.
 Better-educated people are willing to invest in financial knowledge and defer consumption.
-Such complementarity substantially increases the dispersion of wealth across educational groups, such that the degree of inequality increases by one-third [36% = (3.332/2.45)-1].
-In contrast, setting σ to 2 produces the opposite result: the precautionary saving motive is now more important, so all groups accumulate more wealth and financial knowledge.
-Accordingly, in a crosssectional context, our model implies that more risk averse individuals would invest more in financial literacy, hold more assets, and invest in financial knowledge.
-Overall, this reduces wealth inequality and reduces the correlation between education and financial knowledge.
-By contrast, the wealth inequality ratio is relatively insensitive to changes in the discount factor, β , set initially to a value of 0.96.
+Such complementarity substantially increases the dispersion of wealth across educational groups, such that the degree of inequality increases by about one-third [36% = (3.332/2.45)-1].
+In contrast, setting σ to 2 produces the opposite result: the precautionary saving motive is now more important, so all groups accumulate more wealth and therefore have added incentives to invest in financial knowledge and participate in sophisticated products.
+Accordingly, in a cross-sectional context, our model implies that more risk averse individuals would invest more in financial knowledge and are more likely to use the sophisticated technology.
+This feature, which is present in a number of prior papers (e.g. Gomes and Michaelides 2005), has to do with the fact that raising the degree of risk aversion typically boosts precautionary wealth and pushes individuals over the participation threshold.
+This effect dominates the direct effect of risk aversion on risk-taking, which would imply less participation in the sophisticated technology.
+Overall, higher risk aversion reduces wealth inequality and reduces the correlation between education and financial knowledge.

+Considering time preference, we find that wealth inequality is relatively insensitive to changes in the discount factor, β , set initially to a value of 0.96.